Bogurodzic/javascript-calculator/README.md

 # Javascript Calculator

 This is one of freecodecamp project.
+In the future I'll do the React version of the calculator for comparision vanila js and React. (;

 ## Site functionality